 Immediately after a tooth is removed, your body begins to form a blood clot at the extraction site.
 This clot is vital, as it protects the underlying bone and nerve endings and is the foundation for healing.
 Dislodging it can lead to a painful condition known as dry socket.

-To avoid this, it’s important to rest and avoid any activity that could disturb the clot.
-Keep gauze over the extraction site as directed by your dentist, typically changing it every 30–60 minutes until bleeding slows.
-Avoid rinsing your mouth vigorously, spitting forcefully, or using a straw, as these actions create suction that can displace the clot.
-Smoking should also be avoided entirely, as it increases the risk of infection and dry socket.
+You want to rest and avoid any activity that could disturb the clot.
+Keep gauze over the extraction site as directed by our dentist.
+Change the gauze every 30 to 60 minutes until bleeding slows.
+Don’t rinse your mouth vigorously, spit forcefully, or use a straw, as these actions create suction that can displace the clot.
+You also want to avoid smoking because it increases the risk of infection and dry socket.

 Managing Pain and Swelling